wednesday-solutions/hapi-swagger/README.md

 This project has been forked from and inspired by [glennjones/hapi-swagger](https://github.com/glennjones/hapi-swagger).

-The key differences from glennjones/hapi-swager is the support for [wurst](https://github.com/felixheck/wurst) and modifcations in usage making consumption of the library easy and straight forward.
+The key differences from glennjones/hapi-swager is the support for [wurst](https://github.com/felixheck/wurst) and modifications in usage making consumption of the library easy and straight forward.

 This is a [OpenAPI (aka Swagger)](https://openapis.org/) plug-in for [Hapi](https://hapi.dev/) When installed it will self document the API interface in a project.